jlelong-onepoint/google-builds-gitlab/README.md

 - Add error when a hook is received on a projet without configuration
 - Allow to have project from multiple gitlab (avoid project_id clash)
 - Add a secret token from gitlab
-- Add autorization on bucket to allow project owner to view bucket
 - Move pkg to internal and move every file in it's own package ?
 - Init client only in init method : https://cloud.google.com/functions/docs/concepts/go-runtime
 - In Decrypt/Encrypt mutualize google service creation